Blogs

 If contracts do not meticulously detail requirements for procedure and controls provision (and most do not), you must establish your own internal controls and on-going monitoring systems—an area where the CFPB is highly focused.
 This puts a great deal of onus, and resource needs (both capital and labor), on you.

-Building a Comprehensive Compliance Monitoring Framework
+How to Build a Comprehensive Compliance Monitoring Framework

 Designing and implementing robust controls to monitor third-party risk, especially for preventive and detective control measures, is a complex task that typically does not align with existing governance structures.
 To manage this effectively: